nielssorensen/OpenEmu-wiki/User-guide:-Cheat-codes.md

 ### Using cheats

 After you've added a cheat, you'll need to enable it.
 Return to the *Select Cheat* menu, and you will now see the cheat that was just added in the list.
 Click on it to enable it.
-If you need to disable it later, simply return to this menu and click it again.
+If you need to disable it later (currently only supported for N64), simply return to this menu and click it again.

 ![HUD Select Cheat menu with cheat added](https://raw.github.com/okdana/OpenEmu-documentation/master/assets/img/user%20guide/HUD%20-%20Select%20Cheat%20-%2099%20lives%20%28no%20game%29.png)